 It is a truth universally acknowledged (at least by beauty insiders!) that eyebrows are considered sisters, rather than twins.
 Sure, they should resemble one another but they’ll never be completely identical.
 But if your eyebrows are so uneven they’re more like third cousins, twice removed, you may need to give them a helping hand.

-Whether this asymmetry stems from birth, an overzealous beauty therapist or a recent DIY plucking session gone awry, there are ways to restore balance to brows that have lost their way, from growth-boosting serums and permanent tattooing to the best eyebrow pencils to fill in gaps.
+Whether this asymmetry stems from birth, an overzealous beauty therapist or a recent DIY plucking session gone awry, there are ways to restore balance to brows that have lost their way, from growth-boosting serums and permanent tattooing to the best eyebrow gels and pencils to fill in gaps.

 Just like the hair on your head, eyebrows are constantly moving through a growth cycle, from active to resting then shedding, so it’s possible brows may look more uneven from one month to the next.
 That’s why, although there are instant remedies to help mask gaps, such as having your eyebrows microbladed, fixing uneven brows can take weeks, and a full brow transformation may take up to six months.
 It all depends on how fast your hair grows, which can be affected by your age and even your ethnicity.

 Make-up is great for a quick touch-up, but to truly even out wonky brows, you need to be in it for the long haul.
 So we’ve sussed out the ultimate three-step plan to restore symmetry to your eyebrows with tips, tricks and treatments for brows that wow!